 Lilies come in many different shapes, colors, and sizes and they have the reputation for being the perfect flower to add a touch of class and sophistication to any room.
-But don’t get lilies confused with calla lilies, water lilies, or lilies of the valley—those are just, shall we say, impostors with no actual relation to lilies other than, of course, all being flowers with “lily” in their name.
+But don’t get lilies confused with calla lilies, water lilies, or lilies of the valley—those are just, shall we say, adjacent flowers with no actual relation to lilies other than being flowers with “lily” in their name.
 The lilies we’re talking about here are part of the genus Lilium.

 Of the 90 “true lily” species, the most popular are tiger lilies, stargazer lilies, Easter lilies, Casablanca lilies, lollipop lilies, peace lilies, and Madonna lilies, just to name a few.
 While they come in nearly every look and variety, from elegant trumpet-shaped bulbs to fiery, show-stopping blooms, one thing you can always guarantee from lilies is that they’ll always turn heads with their unique style and grace.

 So let’s say a fresh bouquet of lilies that just arrived on your doorstep or—even better—they were given to you by a handsome love interest (do your thing, girl!)
 Don’t run off and display them for all your friends and loved ones to ogle at just yet.
 Before you show off that Bouq, let us give you the down-low on lily care.
 That way, they’ll stay at tip-top attractiveness for up to one week in your home.
 Thank us later!

 But before we get into that, let’s talk about the meanings and symbolism behind your brand spanking new Bouq of lilies.
 Knowing a few interesting tidbits will definitely boost their overall allure.

 In Ancient Greece, lilies were greatly revered and said to have sprouted from the spilled milk of Hera, the queen of the Greek gods.
 In Christianity, lilies are said to represent the purity of the Virgin Mary.